greim/gen/src/chapters/05-polymorphic-iterators.md

 ### Code defensively

-In some scenarios you'll just be accepting with an object from somewhere else.
+In some scenarios you'll just be accepting an object from somewhere else.
 You have no way of knowing whether it's an iterable or an iterator.

 ```js
 function doStuff(iterable) {